 C.1 JFK New Terminal One — Green Bond Issuance

 In 2024, the Airport Authority completed a $2.55 billion green bond issuance to finance the New Terminal One project.
-Building on that, the Authority announced a Series 2025 offering of $1.367 billion in additional green bonds.
-Combined, the green bond financings total $3.917 billion in proceeds dedicated to the New Terminal One development—a program that includes LEED Gold certification targeting, energy efficiency systems targeting a 20% reduction in energy use per the project's environmental impact assessment, and sustainable transportation integration.
+Building on that, the Authority announced a Series 2024 of $1.367 billion in additional green bonds.
+Combined, the green bond financings total $3.917 billion in proceeds dedicated to the New Terminal One development—a program that includes LEED Gold certification target and energy efficiency systems, and sustainable transportation integration.

 The New Terminal One framework received second-party verification from Kestrel Verifiers, which confirmed alignment with the ICMA Green Bond Principles and the materiality of the use of proceeds categories for the project.